D-Antonelli/markdown-previewer/README.md

 :scissors: Introduced copy to clipboard and delete options to the text editor.

-:arrows_counterclockwise: Retrieve theme settings in user's next visit to app or reload the page.
+:arrows_counterclockwise: Retrieve theme settings from local storage on next visit to app or page reload.